Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Results and Discussion

 Figure~\ref{fig2}a shows a confocal fluorescence scanning image of the nanodiamonds in the citric-acid--Na$_2$HPO$_4$ buffer solution of pH 7.0; there is a fluorescent spot at the center.
 Figures~\ref{fig2}b,c show the second-order photon correlation histogram and the spectrum of the emitted fluorescence, respectively.
 By curve fitting to the data based on the equation in Ref.~\citenum{berthel2015photophysics}, we determined the excited-state lifetime to be 13.0 ns and the lifetime of the nearby metastable state to be 95.8 ns.
 The fluorescence spectrum consists of a zero-phonon line at around 637 nm and a broad phonon sideband ranging from 650 to 750 nm.
 These observed fluorescence properties allowed us to clearly identify nanodiamonds that incorporate single NV centers for the subsequent measurements.
-The optical excitation intensity used for the image scanning and the second-order photon correlation measurement was $\sim$ 90 kW$\cdot {\rm cm ^{-2}}$.
-For subsequent ODMR measurements, the intensity of 18--50 kW$\cdot {\rm cm ^{-2}}$ were used to reduce the effect of the optical decoherence (see Supplementary Fig.~S2 for the fluorescence saturation curve).

 After we had identified single NV centers, we measured the ODMR signals.
 Figure~\ref{fig2}d shows the ODMR spectrum of a single NV center.
 The peak splits without an external magnetic field because of the lattice strain in the nanodiamond, which is well known for NV centers in nanodiamonds~\cite{liu2013fiber,tisler2009fluorescence}.
 We set the microwave frequency to either of the two peaks (here, the left peak is chosen: 2.8660 GHz).
 Figures~\ref{fig2}e,f are temporal profiles of the Rabi and spin echo sequences.
 In the Rabi sequence, the microwave pulse duration was varied and the resultant fluorescence change was recorded.
 By fitting the damped sinusoidal function to the data, we determined the time duration of the $\pi$ pulse.
 With this $\pi$ pulse (and its half pulse $\pi/2$), the spin echo can be measured.
 The spin echo signal shows exponential decay with a spin coherence time ($T_2$) of 1862 ns.
 We performed this set of the spin measurements each time that the pH was changed.
 Note that the first dot (20--40 ns) of the spin echo signal is omitted from the curve fitting because the pulse duration is not as short as designed because of the timing jitter of the RF switch (ca. 10 ns).
 Note also that we used a single exponential fitting to all the following data because of the short $T_2$ time.
 It is well known that spin echo profiles show $\exp{[-(2t/T_2)^\alpha]}$ with $\alpha = 1-3$ when $T_2$ is long, such as 10 \si{\us}~\cite{knowles2014observing,tisler2009fluorescence,mcguinness2013ambient}.
 However, the echo profile can be approximated as a single exponential when $T_2$ time is short.
 We, therefore, use single exponential fitting by taking $\alpha$ = 1 in the present study.